Government House (Thailand): History

-King Vajiravudh (Rama VI) commissioned the Italian architect Annibale Rigotti to design the main building in 1923, although construction would remain incomplete as Rigotti returned to Italy after the king's death in 1925.
+King Vajiravudh (Rama VI) commissioned the Italian architect Annibale Rigotti to design the main building in 1923, although construction remained incomplete as Rigotti returned to Italy after the king's death in 1925.
 The house was originally called Baan Norasingha (บ้านนรสิงห์).
 Initially intended as a family residence for one of the king's favorite generals, General Chao Phraya Ram Rakop, the building became the prime minister's office in 1941.
-Prime Minister Plaek Phibunsongkhram then assigned Italian sculptor and artist Corrado Feroci to complete construction (also working on the building at this point was the architect Ercole Manfredi).
-The main building is crowned with a golden dome housing a statue of Phra Phrom and its façade resembles that of the Ca' d'Oro Palazzo in Venice.
+Prime Minister Plaek Phibunsongkhram then assigned Italian sculptor and artist Corrado Feroci to complete construction (Ercole Manfredi was also working on the building at this point as the architect).
+The main building is crowned with a golden dome housing a statue of Phra Phrom, and its façade resembles that of the Ca' d'Oro Palazzo in Venice.

-During the 2008 Thai political crisis, People's Alliance for Democracy (PAD) protesters besieged Government House.
+During the 2008 Thai political crisis, the People's Alliance for Democracy (PAD) protesters besieged the Government House.
 After a court order, they had to move, but then attempted to block the government house once more and succeeded.
 The cabinet temporarily moved to Don Mueang International Airport.
-The protesters then besieged Don Mueang International Airport soon after that, giving the cabinet no place to work.
-On 1 December 2008, after protesting for three months, the protesters left Government House as there were constant attacks.
+The protesters then besieged Don Mueang International Airport shortly after, leaving the cabinet with nowhere to work.
+On 1 December 2008, after three months of protesting, the protesters left Government House due to ongoing attacks.
 Government House was again besieged in December 2013 during the 2013–2014 Thai political crisis.